-To comply with Government and Scottish Athletics guidelines the event is pre entry only, entries have closed.
+To comply with Government and Scottish Athletics guidelines the event is pre entry only.
 Before the Start and after the Finish current Physical Distancing guidelines apply.
-Keep 2m away from others.
+You are advised to keep 1m away from others.
 During the run Scottish Athletics guidelines apply to participants however as the run route is along public footpaths also open to the public it is vital that runners respect the personal space of members of the public.
 The event will follow these guidelines and any subsequent updates: SAL XC Covid Guidelines

-Compulsory Equipment: On December 20th it may be cold and wet.
-It is also the second shortest day by 3 seconds.
-To help maintain safety runners must carry waterproof jacket, space blanket or similar, mobile phone, food and drink.
-Also please carry a face covering such as a ‘buff’ of face mask, to be worn if normal social distancing cannot be maintained.
+Compulsory Equipment: On December 12th it may be cold and wet and it is a short day. ( Sun Rise Sun Set ) To help maintain safety runners must carry a waterproof jacket, space blanket or similar, mobile phone, food and drink.
+Also please carry a face covering such as a ‘buff’ or face mask, to be worn if normal social distancing cannot be maintained.
 The route is mainly firm underfoot but wet in places on the old rail line between Almondvale and Uphall.
 Trail shoes are recommended.

 You must stay at home if you: